SebastianSzt/car-panel/README.md

 # Car-Panel

-A Ruby on Rails application for managing car informations.
+This Ruby on Rails application is designed to manage car data.
+Built with the MVC architecture, it provides core functionalities such as user authentication via the Devise gem.
+The application also includes an administrative panel, enabling administrators to manage data by adding or deleting entries easily.

 ## Features